Laura Murphy (academic): Life

 In November, the police said that her case had been referred to counter-intelligence.
 They were considering whether anyone had "assist[ed] a foreign intelligence service".
 This would contravene the UK's 2023 National Security Act.
 The Guardian reported that Laura Murphy's treatment was exceptional but it was not unique.
 Other academics said that they were unwilling to speak out.
-Andreas Fulda, a Nottingham University academic said that he had received attention that he believed was intended to get him to change his opinions.
-Jo Smith Finley had been targeted in 2021 by Chinese disapproval and she said that her University (Newcastle) thought of their student fees when they considered her.
+Andreas Fulda, a University of Nottingham academic said that he had received attention that he believed was intended to get him to change his opinions.
+Jo Smith Finley, an academic in Chinese Studies at Newcastle University, had been targeted in 2021 by Chinese disapproval and said that her university thought of their student fees when they considered her case.
 Murphy who was a Carr-Ryan Fellow published her own defence.